 In overlay, an OpenGL ES model is displayed in a window that appears on top of the Cascades window.
-The basic pipeline for using OpenGL ES overlay in your app looks like this:
+The basic pipeline for using OpenGL ES overlay in your app looks like this flow diagram:

 Your OpenGL ES code is passed to the Embedded-System Graphics Library (EGL), then bound to the Screen API window and displayed on the device.
 Overlays are used for transparent 3D controls and content.

 The second case is underlay.
 In underlay, the OpenGL ES model is bound to the Screen API window using EGL and is displayed under the Cascades window.
 The Screen API window then gains visibility using the ForeignWindowControl.
-The process looks like this:
+The process looks like this flow diagram:

 Underlays are used for opaque 3-D controls and content.